If you’re here to learn how to make money blogging, then you’re in the right place.

 These are tried and true techniques used by the most successful, most popular blogs you've heard of.

-Getting paid for the content you create.
+Make money blogging by getting paid for the content you create.

 The first overarching theme we're going to cover in this guide to make money blogging is getting paid for your content.
 This is the easiest and quickest way to start monetizing your blog.
 Of course, that's also why you see so many bloggers pursuing this monetization channel.